-THE SECRET JUICE FOR PLAYING BETTER TENNIS
+THE SECRET SAUCE FOR PLAYING BETTER TENNIS

-Mental pressure...
+Mental Pressure...

-Whatever you do during practice put pressure on yourself to do it as best you can.
+Whatever you do during practice, put pressure on yourself to do it as best you can.

 But you're wrong.

-By focusing more during the warm-up you are awakening your brain and preparing it to work at a higher level when you do start hitting balls.
+By focusing more during the warm-up, you are awakening your brain and preparing it to work at a higher level when you do start hitting balls.

 Another time to increase the mental pressure on yourself is when you're drilling or playing points.
-If you're working in drills don't be the one to make the mistake.
+If you're working in drills, don't be the one to make the mistake.
 It's fine if your practice partner makes the mistake, just don't let it be you.

-Likewise, if you're playing points put pressure on yourself to win.
+Likewise, if you're playing points, put pressure on yourself to win.

 Mirror the Match...

 Take time to jot down on a piece of paper all those things that you know to be present in a live match.
-Now take your list and put as many of those things you have written down into your practice session.
+Now, take your list and put as many of those things you have written down into your practice session.
 This will change your tired practice sessions and make them much more relevant and targeted to move your game forward

-Rather than look at stress as the enemy, see it as an integral part of competition and learn to embrace it |
+Rather than look at stress as the enemy, See it as an integral part of the competition and learn to embrace it |

 The best way to add stress to your practice is to play lots of points.
-Don't play points thinking you're "practicing", that's the wrong mindset to adopt.
+Don't play points thinking you're "practising"; that's the wrong mindset to adopt.
 Instead, pile the pressure on yourself by taking the points seriously.
 One of my favourite sayings to players involved in practice points is

 "You're not here to practice, you're here to win"